 The first thing to understand is the difference between Invoices send in an electronic format and e-invoicing.

-Electronic Fraud and Electronic Invoicing
+Electronic Fraud and Electronic Invoicing under GST

 Over the past several decades, email has become the most adopted channel through which Invoices are sent by sellers to buyers.
 Invoices are prepared in the electronic format such as PDF, Word, Excel or else scanned as an electronic image and these sent as attachments with mail to the buyer for release of payment.
 These invoices, though submitted in electronic format, are not electronic invoices (e-invoices).

 On the other hand, what distinguishes e-invoices is the standard format as specified by the government.
 Thus e-invoices are required to be submitted in JSON format conforming to a specified schema.
 These are then submitted to Invoice Registration Portal using the APIs that have already been published by them for the purpose.
-This of course means that specially developed software is needed to submit e-invoices for registration by the IRP.
+This, of course, means that specially developed software is needed to submit e-invoices for registration by the IRP.

 There are several way where companies have got defrauded while processing electronically Invoices as received through email.
 These include:-